 Combining ideas from commercial marketing and the social sciences, social marketing is a proven tool for influencing behaviour in a sustainable and cost-effective way.

-The goal of social marketing is always to change or maintain how people behave – not what they think or how aware they are about an issue.
+Its goal is always to change or maintain how people behave rather than just what they think or how aware they are about an issue.
 If your goal is only to increase awareness or knowledge, or change attitudes, you are not doing social marketing.